Canadian Association of Provincial Cancer Agencies logo

 Teri Stuckless, Alternate Delegate

-Clinical Chief, Newfoundland and Labrador Health Services
+Senior Medical Director, Newfoundland and Labrador Health Services

-As former Division Head of Radiation Oncology and currently as Clinical Chief of Cancer Care, Dr. Teri Stuckless has led effective strategies towards improved quality of care in Newfoundland and Labrador in domains including health human resources planning, national collaboration, survivorship and enhanced access to radiotherapy services.
+As former Division Head of Radiation Oncology and currently as Senior Medical Director of Cancer Care, Dr. Teri Stuckless has led effective strategies towards improved quality of care in Newfoundland and Labrador in domains including health human resources planning, national collaboration, survivorship and enhanced access to radiotherapy services.
 She is an Associate Dean with the Faculty of Medicine, Memorial University.
 She has experience as the Vice President Medicine for Eastern Health.
 She is a radiation oncologist at the Dr. H. Bliss Murphy Cancer Centre and Associate Professor in the Discipline of Oncology.
 Areas of clinical practice include management of gynecologic and gastrointestinal malignancies.
 Research interests include human resource management, survivorship, and well-being.

 Directors